Recent Trends in Nuclear Accident Events Prediction: A Review

 Abstract

-SAs.
-To address these challenges, we explored interface-capturing techniques and higher-order multiphase models as promising avenues for enhancing CFD simulations.
-Additionally, we surveyed the role of ML in improving model accuracy, particularly for predicting flow parameters during phase changes.
+To address these challenges, we explore interface capturing techniques and higher-order multiphase models as promising avenues for enhancing CFD simulations.
+Additionally, we survey the role of ML in improving model accuracy, particularly for predicting flow parameters during phase changes.

-This review highlights the need for integrated models combining CFD, interface-capturing, and ML techniques to achieve robust SA prediction.
-By incorporating ML into computational multifluid dynamics (CMFD) frameworks, we aim to enhance numerical stability, computational efficiency, and predictive capabilities for multi-component systems.
-Ultimately, this research contributes to the development of advanced tools for SA prevention and mitigation, ultimately improving nuclear reactor safety
+This review highlights the need for integrated models combining CFD, interface capturing, and ML techniques to achieve robust SA prediction.
+By potentially incorporating ML into computational multifluid dynamics frameworks, we aim to enhance numerical stability, computational efficiency, and predictive capabilities for multicomponent systems.
+Ultimately, this research contributes to the development of advanced tools for SA prevention and mitigation, improving nuclear reactor safety.

 Original languageEnglish